heitorchang/good-practice/common-lisp.md

 (declaim (optimize (debug 3) (safety 3) (space 0) (speed 0)))

+(debug 3) may be written simply as debug

 ### Tail call optimization

 Use declare.
 Without it, stack will overflow at around 65536.